Sol y Luna: From France to Peru’s Sacred Valley, with Love

 Luxury: Timeless Beauty and Experiences

-Native materials, artisanal touches and authentic generosity bloom both within and outside of the hotel as freely as the site’s sprawling gardens.
+Native materials, artisanal touches and authentic generosity bloom both within and outside the hotel as freely as the site’s sprawling gardens.
 Hummingbirds seemingly guide guests from their private adobe cabins to on-site cooking classes or an intimate spa session.
 Stunning Andean landscapes are traversed by quad; high-altitude lakes skimmed aboard stand-up paddle boards.

 Sol y Luna Hotel is categorized as luxury, but the charming qualities it presents and the experiences it offers cannot be summed up by a simple label.
 To visit this peaceful noon in the cradle of the Andes mountains, and to have Petit and Franz as hosts, is to gain a mindfulness of what luxury for the 21st century traveler truly means.